How to get rid of Safari virus

 How did the Safari virus get on Mac?

-Generally, users install the Safari virus Mac by mistake.
+Generally, users install the Safari virus on their Mac by mistake.
 The primary sources of this PUA are:

 - deceptive pop-up ads that, once clicked, execute scripts developed to download the virus